Hadleigh Country Park

 - Keep off the ice in the winter

-One of the largest green spaces in Essex, Hadleigh Park offers something for everyone including idyllic countryside, magnificent views over the Thames Estuary, important historical features and excellent cycling trails.
+One of the largest green spaces in Essex, Hadleigh Country Park offers something for everyone including idyllic countryside, magnificent views over the Thames Estuary.

 Combining a 400-space car park, cafe, bike hire, walking and cycling trails as well as kid’s play area and pump track, there is plenty of room and opportunity for everyone to get active whatever their age and fitness level.